 Public Service Loan Forgiveness, for example, could wipe away your federal loans if you work as a physical therapist in public service for 10 years and meet other requirements.

-The best physical therapy schools aren’t always the best ones for your situation.
-They also don’t have to be the most expensive.
-As you’re deciding where to earn your degree, consider the costs before you decide to borrow federal or private student loans.
+As you’re deciding where to earn your degree, check on physical therapy scholarships and grants before you decide to borrow federal or private student loans.

 Need a student loan?Here are our top student loan lenders of 2020!

 |* The Sallie Mae partner referenced is not the creditor for these loans and is compensated by Sallie Mae for the referral of Smart Option Student Loan customers.